 She completed a military onboarding program, including training in Bentonville, and started with Walmart in 2008.
 In the decade since, Elise has served in managerial roles in stores throughout Georgia and Tennessee.
-Today, she's the developmental market manager in Memphis.
+Today, she's a Market Manager in Georgia.

 Elise says she's never had an issue balancing her military responsibilities with her career at Walmart.
 Even as new promotions mean more travel and more projects, Walmart's flexibility allows her to complete her work and still have time for her military duties.

-Now, she's completing her transition from the Army Reserve to civilian life.
-The process has just taken a couple of months, and other than some paperwork, Elise says it's been pretty easy.
-With her transition, Elise plans to continue advancing her career at Walmart, pushing toward even bigger goals within the company.
-Plus, she'll have more time to spend with her 10-year-old daughter.
+Now, that she's completed her transition from the Army Reserve to civilian life, Elise plans to continue advancing her career at Walmart, pushing toward even bigger goals within the company.
+Plus, she now has more time to spend with her 11-year-old daughter.

 "Leadership is something that can be taught," Elise says.
 "But it's a little more difficult to teach it to a person halfway through their career."

 Elise isn't alone.
 Walmart has long recognized the skills members of our military bring.
 Since 2013, more than 234,000 veterans have continued their careers here.